Admiring Light

 Overall, the firmware updates for the Fuji zoom lenses appear to provide some benefit in all cases.
 These can range from fairly minor improvements, in the case of the 55-200mm, to a nice increase in sharpness for the 18-55mm, and a dramatic improvement with the 10-24mm.
 Again, this test isn’t perfect, and is somewhat limited by the small sample size, but I think it points to some nice improvements from Fuji with this latest round of updates.

-9 thoughts on “Testing the new Fujifilm Firmware Updates”
+9 responses to “Testing the new Fujifilm Firmware Updates”

 Thanks for doing this